Geckuss/OCI/README.md

 <img width="597" alt="shape" src="https://github.com/Geckuss/OCI/assets/58637152/52b3e9cc-d27b-48cf-8aca-c90ddd54f633">

 This processor uses ARM architechture, which provides better price/performance ratio, but causes multiple compability issues.
-Most game servers are made for x86, and need to be ported to ARM.
+Running one cloud instance on standard AMD or Intel processor would cost about 100$/month, while this shape is completely free!
+Another instance would cost only under 2$/month, but 4 cores and 24gb of ram is able to withstand multiple servers simultaneously.
+However, most game servers are made for x86, and need to be ported to ARM.
 Luckily, Java is very versatile and can be run on ARM out-of-the-box.

 Boot volume used in instance: